Frank Bwalya

-Father Frank Bwalya is a former Zambian Roman Catholic priest now working for the ruling Patriotic Front after the death of its founder Michael Sata.
+Frank Bwalya is a former Zambian Roman Catholic priest now working for the Patriotic Front after the death of its founder Michael Sata.

-He has held positions as Chairperson for Broadcasting for the Media Institute of Southern Africa - Zambia for 2007–2008, and he worked for Radio Icengelo in 2007.
+He has held positions as chairperson for Broadcasting for the Media Institute of Southern Africa - Zambia for 2007–2008, and he worked for Radio Icengelo in 2007.

 He has had a number of brushes with the law, after suggesting that the presidential election was fraudulent.

 He was arrested in March 2010 and charged with conduct likely to cause a breach of peace during a rally held to mark youth day in Kitwe north of the capital Lusaka.

 Bwalya flashed a card painted red when he joined the celebrations - which police said signified a call to remove the government.
 He pleaded not guilty and was released on bail.

-He gained controversy in May 2013, when he announced that if elected president, he would refuse to arrest gays and lesbians for sexual activity and announced his support for marriage equality.

-Bwalya was charged with defamation following a radio broadcast in January 2014, where he referred to President Michael Sata as "chumbu mushololwa".
-The Bemba term refers to a sweet potato's bent shape that breaks when one tries to straighten it and is used to describe someone who does not heed advice.
-He was acquitted on July 15, 2014 with the court finding that he was merely exercising his right to free speech.

-He was appointed Board Chairman of the state owned Zambia Electricity Supply Corporation Limited, but resigned sighting inability to independently criticize the government of Michael Sata while serving in a parastatal.